Should My Bilingual Family Drop a Language? 6 Reasons To Quit

 Your family is too busy

-As kids get older, the schedule can fill up quickly with school, music, sports, playdates, homework, and other activities.
+As kids grow up, the schedule can fill up quickly with school, music, sports, playdates, homework, and other activities.

 Even if your child has time, you or your partner might have demanding jobs and long work days.

-Downtime is also important to protect.
-Unstructured breaks are crucial for long-term mental and physical health, and dropping a language can free up a lot of time.
+Protecting downtime is also important.
+Unstructured breaks are crucial for long-term mental and physical health; dropping a language can free up a lot of time.

 Your family is feeling disconnected

-Everyone has different communication styles, and both partners should feel supported and welcomed.
+Everyone has different communication styles.
+Both partners should feel supported and welcomed.

-For some partners, understanding every word and conversation at home is not necessary.
+Some partners find it unnecessary to understand every word and conversation at home.
 On the other hand, feeling “left out” is common, too.
-This can get tricky if a partner discourages the unfamiliar language, which in turn can lead to resentment.
+This can get tricky if a partner discourages the unfamiliar language, leading to resentment.

 Finally, your child’s experience matters.
 Children of immigrant parents often feel disconnected from peers who don’t share the minority language.
 Bonding in the minority language can be difficult when cultural gaps are wide.